Business Rates: What is revaluation?

 CLICK: www.gov.uk/voa/revaluation to view your draft rateable value

-For Further information regarding the revaluation
+For Further information regarding the revaluation see the

 Please note that from 23rd March the council tax/ business rates & awards service will only be taking calls between the hours of 9am till 1pm.
 We aim to have a full complement of staff during these hours to help improve call response times.